 Distance: 8-9 miles total.

-Description: The Catskills offer a plethora of hikes and out of every single spot on this list, it’s the one I visit most (several times a year).
 The most famous hike there is arguably Devils Pass, but that is a 20+ mile hike (not for day hiking).

-The way I do a day hike in the Catskills involves actually doing at least 5 of them, before heading to a nice French Restaurant and then home, arriving back by 9 p.m. usually.
+The way I do a day hikes in the Catskills involves actually doing at least 5 of them, before heading to a nice French Restaurant and then home, arriving back by 9 p.m. usually.

 Recommendation: Read that article I put up about how I hike through the Catskills.
 I typically leave at 7 a.m. for this particular day hike.

 It’s a challenging day hike that can absolutely be done if you’re up for an awesome, active adventure.